magmarion/resume-lens/README.md

 ## Technology

-Resume AI Reviewer is built using modern web technologies to provide a fast, reliable, and seamless experience.
+Resume Lens is built using modern web technologies to provide a fast, reliable, and seamless experience.

 **Frontend**